qztweII/Data_Science/Diary.md

 I noticed that the data listed many of the same people, the tallest person, Yao Ming being printed three times as the tallest person.
 I also noticed that the top thirty results (duplicates included) were all male.

+## Activity 4 (Week 3)
+This activity was about handling files.
+I tried to use relative paths, with `Week 3/Making a new file.py` trying to access `athlete_events.csv` by typing `data_path = "../athlete_events.csv"`.
+Little did I know that the path was not relative to the file itself, but the DATA_SCIENCE folder, so it was trying to access the parent folder, the `U:/` (aka my student drive).
+I tried this with `..\TEST!!!!!!`, accessing the `U:/` drive directly.